Leigh Rubin

 Leigh Rubin is the creator of the syndicated comic strip Rubes.
-Born in the Queens borough of New York City, Rubin was brought to California at age 3.
+Born in the Queens borough of New York City, Rubin moved to California at age three.
 Rubin's parents sold advertising and by the early 70s, he was working in the family print shop.

 In 1978 he started his own greeting card company, Rubes Publications, featuring early renditions of his animal characters.
 He designed a greeting card series with characters who took the shape of musical notes and later published his first cartoon collection, Notable Quotes, in 1981.